ClintH/interactivity/servos/servo-simple/README.md

 * Red: 5V
 * Yellow: analog pin

-Please see the README.md for `json-serial-bridge` for more info on setting that up.
+Please see the README.md for *json-serial-bridge* for more info on setting that up.
+Once setup, you can place this directory into its `public` folder.